- Founders Affiliate - July 25, 2014 - Applications now closed.

 - Pending permanent resident.
-Applicant must have applied for permanent residency and have filed form I-485 with the U.S. Citizenship and Immigration Services and have received authorization to legally remain in the U.S. (having filed an Application for Employment form I-765)
+Applicants must have applied for permanent residency and have filed form I-485 with the U.S. Citizenship and Immigration Services and have received authorization to legally remain in the United States (having filed an Application for Employment Form I-765)

 - H1-B Visa - temporary worker in a specialty occupation